Prepare and dispense vinca alkaloids in a minibag, never in a syringe

 - Yan M, Shen C, Zhang L, et al Vincristine drug safety administration survey: results from hospitals in Shanghai, China Eur J Hosp Pharm 2015; 22: 255-259.

-- Oncology Nursing Society (US) New recommendations call for bagged vinca alkaloids.
-November 2016.
+- Prischel C. New recommendations call for bagged vinca alkaloids.
+Oncology Nursing Society Voice November 16, 2016.
 Access

-- National Comprehensive Cancer Network (US) Just bag it campaign for safe vincristine handling.
+- National Comprehensive Cancer Network (US) Just bag it!
+NCCN campaign for safe vincristine handling.
 Access

 - Australia Commission on Safety and Quality in Healthcare.
 Vincristine can be fatal if administered by the intrathecal route.
 Australian Council for Safety and Quality in Health Care Medication Alert!
 Alert 2.
 December 2005.
 Download